Organnery/organnery-distro/README.md

 md5sum: WARNING: 1 computed checksum did NOT match
 ```

-Try downloading, uncompressing and verifying again.
+Try downloading, gunzipping and checksumming again.
 If the problem persists, the person who built the image should be contacted for assistance.

-If the md5sum check passes but the microSD card does not match the image file after flashing, the output from the `cmp` command will differ, for example:
+If the `md5sum` check passes but the microSD card does not match the image file after flashing, the output from the `cmp` command will differ, for example:
 ```
 sudo cmp organnery_v*.img /dev/sdX
 organnery_v*.img /dev/sdX differ: byte 441, line 1